 The next time it rains look at it as an opportunity to spend more quality time with your family.
 Even though the ground is wet outside, you can really lift the morale of the house with a few simple, planned rainy day activities.

-Break out the board games, card, and gaming systems.
-Create a list of games for everyone to play and make it a friendly competition.
 An easy point system used throughout the day can motivate everyone to play along.